Arthurkhan/Simple_PDF_Reader/update_log/2025-06-03_build_error_fix.md

 1. Using an incorrect package name format for JitPack
 2. Attempting to use non-existent versions
 3. JitPack authorization issues with certain versions
+4. Using non-existent API methods from older documentation